Mark, a math enthusiast, loves writing tutorials for stumped students and those who need to brush up on their math skills.

 Find the area of this compound shape (L shape).

 Work out the missing lengths around the edge of the compound shape.

 Divide your L shape into two rectangles.

-In this case I have put the line horizontal.
+In this case, I have put the line horizontally.

 Now you need to find the area of the 2 rectangles: